Missouri Water Quality at a Glance

 Chromium-6 and Disinfection Byproducts

-Source: Industrial pollution and natural occurrence in mineral deposits affecting groundwater, particularly in St. Louis area where levels average 1,600 parts per trillion.
+Source: Industrial pollution and natural occurrence in mineral deposits affecting groundwater, particularly in the St. Louis area where levels average 1,600 parts per trillion.
 Disinfection byproducts form when chlorine treatment reacts with organic matter in Missouri and Mississippi River water sources

 Please read – our information